Devansh-awat/greenbotics/README.md

 - 3D print the servo horn to directly connect to the LEGO Chassis.
 - Try out different steering mechanisms such as the Ackermann system

-## Our Chasis
+## Our Chassis

 When starting this project, we realized that the bulk of our effort must go into designing the autonomous driving used by this robot.
 As we wanted to spend more time on software, and having spent a considerable amount of time using LEGO hardware for our 2024 Robomission campaign, we decided to make a LEGO chassis.

 The LEGO chassis has many benefits, the primary one being ease of integration.
-Lego parts can easily be snapped on and off, making chassis development and chassis far easier and less time consuming.
-Making changes to a non-lego chassis would have meant that each time we wanted to make a change to our chassis, we would have to make new 3D prints, increasing time, cost, waste and materials used.
+LEGO parts can easily be snapped on and off, making chassis development far easier and less time consuming.
+Making changes to a non-LEGO chassis would have meant that each time we wanted to make a change to our chassis, we would have to make new 3D prints, increasing time, cost, waste and materials used.

 Our chassis consists of the components that make up the drivetrain and steering system.
-The current chassis supports our EV3 motor, differential gear, back wheels and axel, front wheels and axel, servo motor and servo mount.
+The current chassis supports our EV3 motor, differential gear, back wheels and axle, front wheels and axle, servo motor and servo mount.

 # Power and Sense Management

-Our robot recieves inputs from off-the-shelf sensors that have been mounted on the robot.
+Our robot receives inputs from off-the-shelf sensors that have been mounted on the robot.
 Additionally, it also uses a camera for the obstacle challenge.
 Inputs are processed by our Raspberry Pi.
 This entire assembly is powered by a Li-Po battery

 ## Our LiPo battery

 Our robot uses the Bonka 11.1V 2200mAh 35C 3S Lithium Polymer (LiPo) battery.
-This LiPO battery is often used for drones and quadcopters.
+This LiPo battery is often used for drones and quadcopters.
 We picked this battery, as one of our team members had it readily available, and had used it in other projects beforehand.
 He found the battery reliable and hence we decided to use it.

 <table>
   <tr>